Artwork by Eric Harper.

 Chapter 3.
 Frontiers

 Artwork Sourced from Pinterest.
-Artist: Norman Saunders.
+Artist: Norm Saunders.

 by Antonio Rocco S. (Rocco Valentini)